galperins4/core2_tbw/README.md

 - proposal: link to delegate proposal (if any)
 - dbusername: this is the postgresql database username nodeDB (usually your os username)
 - pubkey: delegate public key
-- custom_port: custom port for using custom voter share update functionality
+- custom_port: custom port for using custom voter share update / webhook functionality
+- webhook_token: secret token for webhook

 Note: Pool runs on port 5000